 How are You Matched with Brightside Health Providers?

-Matching on Brightside Health happens automatically based on your answers from the assessment and preferences you selected during the sign-up process.
+Matching on Brightside Health happens automatically based on your assessment answers and any preferences you selected during the sign-up process.
 It is possible to change providers later.

 How Do I Change Providers on Brightside Health?